Our Services in Constructed Wetland Design

 Not knowing whether a wetland is performing and having no failsafe mechanism in place in the event of non-performance can be a deterrent to clients considering wetlands as a viable solution.
 While incorporating natural processes, constructed wetlands are still a type of treatment plant.
 When it comes to compliance with environmental permits, the Environment Agency uses the tagline ‘no data, no defence’.

-In the UK we are facing a period of significant, impacting changes with the coming Environment and Agricultural Bills.
+In the UK we are facing a period of significant, impacting changes with the new Environment and Agricultural Acts.
 Targets for net-zero carbon emissions, biodiversity net gain and ecosystem services present new challenges for both the built environment and agriculture.
 When appropriately designed, constructed wetlands provide multiple benefits of provision for flood and stormwater storage; treatment and mitigation of pollutants; carbon sequestration; and provision of habitat for wildlife.
 They are going to play a vital role in meeting the challenges ahead.